sisrfeng/coc-wiki/Using-coc-extensions.md

 ### Update extensions

-Use the command `:CocUpdate` or `:CocUpdateSync` to update all extensions to the latest version.
+Use the command `:CocUpdate` or `:CocUpdateSync` to update extensions installed by `:CocInstall` to the latest version.

+For extensions loaded from vim's `rtp`, you will need update them by your plugin manager.

-You can enable automatic update by configuration `coc.preferences.extensionUpdateCheck` to `"daily"`, which defaults to `"never"`.
+To enable automatic update, change configuration `coc.preferences.extensionUpdateCheck` to `"daily"` or `"weekly"`, which defaults to `"never"`.

 To upgrade extensions with shell script, use command like: